Feel free to try these problems on the worksheet in discussion or on your own, and then come back to reference these walkthrough videos as you study.

 This expression creates a lambda function with the given parameters and body,

 but does not evaluate the body.
-Just like in Python, the body is not
+As in Python, the body is not

 evaluated until the function is called and applied to some argument

 values.
-The fact that neither operand is evaluated is what makes
+The fact that neither the parameters nor the body is evaluated is what

 lambda a special form.

-returned function to any name.
-We can assign the value of an expression to a
+We can also assign the value of an expression to a

 name with a